IMAGE: The Eden Project in Cornwall – not a low impact residential project, but worth a visit.

-This blogpost looks at One Planet Development (OPD) style planning policies in South West England, a few years after they were first introduced.
+This blogpost looks at low impact residential development in South West England, a few years after planning policies supportive of such development were introduced.

 How many planning applications have been submitted, and how many have been approved?